oluwasemilorebadejo/apache-coding-assessment/README.md

 ### Memoization

-The source code can be found in the `emoization.c` file above
+The source code can be found in the `memoization.c` file above

 Advantages: